guilindner/VortexFitting/docs/examples.rst

 9 vortices detected with 8 accepted.

-Below two vortices are displayed, where in the left we have the normal field and to the right we have the convection velocity subtracted.
+Below two vortices are displayed, where in the left we have the normal field and to the right we have the advection velocity subtracted.

 .. image:: _images/DNSvortex0_1.png
    :width: 45 %